mlabuda2/nf-tower-docs/docs/enterprise/index.md

 ### Authentication service (optional)

 Tower supports enterprise authentication mechanisms such as OAuth and OpenID.
-Third-party identity providers and custom single-sign-on flows can be developed according to specific customer requirements.
+Third-party identity providers and custom single sign-on flows can be developed according to specific customer requirements.

 ## Deployment options